Engaging the University

 The intellect, however, has not been valued always and in every respect in campus missions.

-Many campus staff—and leaders on up the hierarchy of campus organizations—have only an undergraduate degree, and often in a field that prepares them badly for ideological contest and Christian disciple-making (e.g., engineering, natural sciences, commerce, medicine).
-More recently, more have a master’s degree or better in a relevant field.
-But one wonders why such qualifications are not simply required, the way denominations and congregations require at least one theological degree to do the job?
+Many campus staff—and leaders on up the hierarchy of campus organizations—have only an undergraduate degree, and often in a field that prepares them badly for ideological contest and Christian disciple-making (e.g., engineering, natural sciences, business/commerce, medicine).
+Some do have a master’s degree or better in a relevant field.
+But one wonders why such qualifications are not simply required, the way denominations and congregations require at least one theological degree to do those jobs.
 What is this job that requires so little theological training, so little philosophical awareness?

 What one sees too much of in campus ministry instead is an arrogant amateurism.
 We’ll do it ourselves.
 If we see a need for pamphlets and books in a language and situation new to our movement (e.g., Spanish in Latin America), we’ll get our twenty-something-year-old staff members to write them rather than translate materials of experts or enlist those experts to write them for us.
 (This actually happened in the early days of the International Fellowship of Evangelical Students.)
 If we need a response to some currently hot topic on campus or in society, we’ll get one of our own to write it.
 We staff don’t need advanced training in theology or Christian discipleship; furthermore, we’ll set up our own study centres and do the teaching ourselves rather than work with schools that already exist who have much better-trained faculty.
 The history of these movements shows that some staff will even innovate theologically and teach ideas that they enjoy thinking are “cutting-edge,” while what they breathlessly announce as “fresh” is simply the latest version of an old heresy that any genuine theological expert could spot at 100 metres.
 The intellect needs valuing better than this.